Navyasri6736/Leetcode-problem/README.md

 # Leetcode-problem
-In this repository,i haved solved the "search in rotated sorted array" problem.
+In this repository,i haved solved some intermediate problems with optimized solutions.